Non-Profit Reserve Funds: Guide to Financial Stability

 Blog / NPO

-Reserve funds are very much top-of-mind for many NPOs, with good reason.
-By maintaining a healthy operating reserve ratio (operating reserves ÷ annual operating expenses) you can ensure access to the capital and liquidity your organization requires to sustain operations through the pandemic and beyond.
+Reserve funds are very much top-of-mind for many non-profit organizations (NPOs), with good reason.
+By maintaining a healthy operating reserve ratio (operating reserves ÷ annual operating expenses), NPOs can ensure access to the capital and liquidity their organization requires to sustain operations through periods of increased spending or during dips in donations or grants.

-Basically speaking, nonprofit reserves are liquid assets that organizations set aside to fund planned future needs, or cushion against unplanned events and expenses.
+Non-profit reserves are liquid assets that organizations set aside to fund planned future needs or cushion against unplanned events and expenses.

-Since some grantmakers may not provide funding to organizations with reserves, a common misconception around reserve funds is that having one can harm your fundraising efforts.
+Since some grantmakers may not fund organizations with reserves, a common misconception around reserve funds is that having one can harm your fundraising efforts.
 In reality, the opposite is often true.

 Maintaining reserves can boost your fundraising by: